nngabe/roma/README.md

 ## Datasets

-Instructions for downloading all datasets can be found here (upon preprint publication).
+All datasets with precomputed positional encodings can be found [here](https://zenodo.org/records/14911118).

 ## Experiments